ankostis/jsonschema/docs/errors.rst

     :func:`sorted` or :func:`max` will cause more relevant errors to be considered greater than less relevant ones.

-    Within the different checkers that can fail, this function considers :validator:`anyOf` and :validator:`oneOf` to be *weak* validation errors, and will sort them lower than other checkers at the same level in the instance.
+    Within the different rules that can fail, this function considers :rule:`anyOf` and :rule:`oneOf` to be *weak* validation errors, and will sort them lower than other rules at the same level in the instance.

-    If you want to change the set of weak [or strong] checkers you can create a custom version of this function with :func:`by_relevance` and provide a different set of each.
+    If you want to change the set of weak [or strong] rules you can create a custom version of this function with :func:`by_relevance` and provide a different set of each.